CryptodarksT/UtilitiesBilling/replit.md

 # Overview

-This is a full-stack web application built with React on the frontend and Express.js on the backend.
-It's a Vietnamese utility payment system called "Payoo" that allows users to search for bills (electricity, water, internet, TV) and make payments through various methods (QR code, bank transfer, e-wallet).
-The application uses TypeScript throughout and follows modern web development practices.
+This is a comprehensive Vietnamese utility payment system called "Payoo" built with 100% real API integrations.
+The application provides authentic bill lookup and payment processing through real Vietnamese banking and payment provider APIs.
+It's a production-ready system with administrative tools, comprehensive documentation, and real-time system monitoring.

 ## User Preferences